mozilla-l10n/documentation/appstores/new_release.md

 If you’re using the l10n-drivers virtual machine:
 * You should be able to run `lang_update` and other commands directly without the full path.
 If you’re not, you should use the full path to `langchecker/app/scripts` for your system.
 * There are clones of **langchecker** and **stores_l10n** in `~/mozilla/git/`, and a clone of the l10n repository in `~/mozilla/repositories/appstores`.
+* Remember to run `gitup` before you do anything.
+If you run the command in the middle of the work, remember to go back to the branch (it will checkout `master` for all repositories).

 If you’re not using the l10n-drivers VM, you should adapt paths to your system.